 The notion of accountability—and its lesser cousin, responsibility—often pop up in the context of business, as if both of those ideas are good things.
 A culture of accountability, we’re told, is essential to running a business.
 The word “accountable” appears all over the 2020 Scrum Guide.

 I don’t buy any of it.
 A culture of accountability is actively destructive, and responsibility isn’t exactly positive, either.
+You can’t have “accountability” without people being held accountable and people holding others accountable.
+It’s a system of suspicion and punishment.
+Trust and respect work better.

 First, some definitions (from the Oxford English Dictionary):